 Don’t let Medicare Advantage season sneak up on you.
 There’s plenty of time to prepare your portfolio in the next few months, and we’ll let you know about every strong product in your market.

 Run down this checklist, making sure to take care of your Medicare certifications early.
 And don’t forget to follow up with carrier certifications for all of the products in your rebuilt portfolio.
-Before you know it, you’ll put certifications behind you and have plenty of time to check in with your clients and polish your sales presentations.
+Before you know it, you’ll put certifications behind you and have plenty of time to order your Medicare enrollment kits, check in with your clients, polish your sales presentations.
 Consider yourself prepared for AEP.

 ● ● ●